All articles

 Selecting a reprompt profile

 Switching profile is a /reprompt command away.
-The slash-picker also exposes /reprompt-insights for retrospective coaching — a tool that scans past refinements and surfaces patterns in how the user tends to under-specify.
+The slash-picker also exposes /reprompt-insights for retrospective coaching — a tool that scans past refinements and surfaces recurring ways the user under-specifies tasks.

 Slash command picker showing /reprompt and /review